+The AA deals with keys locked in cars six times a day

-The AA deals with keys accidentally locked inside cars well over 2,000 times a year according to data released by the motoring organisation.
-“Every time someone calls us to report it they are embarrassed and feel as if they are the biggest eejit in Ireland.”
+According to data released by the motoring organisation, the AA deals with keys accidentally locked inside cars well over 2,000 times a year.
+“Every time someone calls us to report it, they are embarrassed and feel as if they are the biggest eejit in Ireland.”
 Says Director of Consumer Affairs Conor Faughnan.
 “But it can happen so easily for all sorts of reasons.
 We hear from an AA Member in that position six times a day and don’t worry, we can sort it out.”

 AA Rescue is available 24/7.
-If you’re a member of the AA in need of assistance, phone AA Breakdown on 01 649 7460 or download the AA App to report your breakdown and track your AA Patrol’s progress while you wait.
+If you’re a member of the AA needing assistance, phone AA Breakdown on 01 649 7460 or download the AA App to report your breakdown and track your AA Patrol’s progress while you wait.

 If you’re not an AA member, just give us a call on 0818 227 228 and we can get you sorted.